e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 inbase.ms               [MS]
 ```

 Runs mstransform with mode='hanning' on DATA column.
 It produces a new MS, which substitutes the `inbase.ms`.
 It works with MS or MMS.
-This step is optional, but recommended for L band observations.
+This step is optional but recommended for L band observations.
 It is probably not needed for C band datasets.

 ---
 ### 4.1.4 ms2mms
-Optional step to transform original MS to a MMS.
+Optional step to transform original MS to an MMS.

 Inputs parameters needed:
 ```